colbylwilliams/CustomVision/README.md

 ## Training Images

-The CustomVision SDK adds several convenience functions to make uploading training images to your project as easy as possible.
+The CustomVision SDK adds several convenience functions to make uploading new training images to your project as easy as possible.

 This example demonstrates creating a new Tag in the Custom Vision project, then uploading several new training images to the project, tagging each with the newly created tag: